hombreperro45/docs/docs/library/mednafen_psx_hw.md

 * Memcard slot 1: Wild Arms 2 (USA).1.mcr

+!!! note
-Note that memory card behavior can be altered with any of the following core options (Memcard 0 method, Enable memory card 1, Shared memcards).
+    Memory card behavior can be altered with any of the following core options (Memcard 0 method, Enable memory card 1, Shared memcards).

 ## Options